How to Calculate Annual Percentage Rate (APR)

 You should have a result of 0.592%.
 This is still a monthly rate.
 Multiply by 12 to get 7.0999% APR.

 Why does the loan amount decrease from $100,000 to $99,000 in Step Two?
 We need to calculate the rate for this step using an adjusted loan balance.
 To get that number, start with the $100,000 "loan" and subtract the $1,000 in fees required to get that loan.

 Calculate APR on Payday Loans

 Payday loans are notoriously expensive.
 Those short-term loans might appear to have relatively low rates, but the fees typically make the overall cost of borrowing quite high.
-Sometimes the charges don’t seem terrible: You might gladly pay $15 to get cash quickly in an emergency.
+Sometimes the charges don’t seem terrible.
+You might gladly pay $15 to get cash quickly in an emergency, for example.
 However, when you look at these costs in terms of an annual percentage rate, you may find that there are less expensive ways to borrow.

 Example: You get a payday loan for $500, and you pay a fee of $50.
 The loan must be repaid within 14 days.
 What is the APR?